 Emotions: despair, confusion, grief-stricken, yearning, brave

-Sometimes, that essence gets buried under societal expectations, familial and social obligations, our fears of what others might think, etc. And when we lose sight of our authentic selves, it can cause us to feel trapped by stress and anxiety.
+Sometimes, that essence gets buried under societal expectations, familial and social obligations, your fears of what others might think, etc. And when you lose sight of your authentic self, it can cause you to feel trapped by stress and anxiety.

 Being who you are meant to be in this world is freeing.
 It means doing what you want to do with your life, living your truth, and enjoying your own company.